\\\ Pet Stars

 COURTESY OF MOSCHINO

-A collection of doggy hoodie printed jacket and coat, a collaboration between Moschino and H&M.
+A collection of doggy hoodie printed jackets and coats, a collaboration between Moschino and H&M.

 So just how do you get your pet to stardom?